The study highlights the level of digitalisation reached by the most visited European destinations before the pandemic

 According to the Bank of Italy1, since the beginning of the pandemic, about 15% of households have applied or considered applying for a loan from a bank or finance company.

 But how easy is it to view a free online quote for a loan here in Italy?
 We asked our community to test the digital procedure of the nine most popular credit companies.

 Loan application trends for 2021

-After opening a current account and getting a car insurance quote, the time has come for our (crowd)testers to ask for a loan quote.
+After opening a bank account and getting a car insurance quote, the time has come for our (crowd)testers to ask for a loan quote.
 Before looking at the results, let's make a few remarks on the trends for 2021.
 While the demand for mortgages is declining, the number of consumer credit applications is expected to increase between +7% and +12% compared to 2020, a range that rises to 10% and 20% for personal loans2.

 Liquidity (or personal) loans account for 30% of the total in Italy (the remaining 70% are special-purpose loans).
 In the first quarter of 2021, the average age of those who requested a loan was 42 years3.